Standards of Conduct

 Policy Purpose

-This policy has been developed to provide guidance to faculty and staff on best practices utilized in minimizing conflict and preventing negative behaviors.
+This policy has been implemented to provide guidance to employees on best practices utilized in minimizing conflict and deterring adverse behaviors.
 This is not an attempt to define specifically what one should and should not do, but to communicate the University’s expectations of proper conduct and what professional conduct the University values.
-It is an expectation that the Standards of Conduct serves as the basis, on which, faculty and staff should make decisions related to the best interests of themselves, their co-workers and the University.
+It is an expectation that the Standards of Conduct serve as the basis on which faculty and staff should make decisions related to the best interests of themselves, their co-workers, and the University.
+These standards are designed to promote ethical behavior, maintain professionalism, and ensure compliance with legal and organizational policies.

 All Florida Tech employees are expected to adhere to the standards identified within this policy and will additionally be responsible for gaining clarity on items not specifically mentioned.